 However, the process is substantially more complex than yeast production, and it's uncertain whether it will be feasible to scale to a size that can be cost-competitive with the current animal agriculture industry.
 Most work by nonprofits at this stage is focused on funding research to overcome these barriers, and working towards legal regulation of products to easily bring them to market.

 An alternative approach to addressing the issues of factory farming is to improve the conditions in which farmed animals are raised.
 This is primarily done by persuading companies to adopt better minimum welfare standards — for example, transitioning away from battery cages for raising egg-laying hens.
 This approach has a proven track record, and appears to be very cost effective in terms of the number of animals positively affected per dollar.
-However, this approach doesn't directly affect demand for animal products, so it's not clear that this approach will have the same long-term effects as reducing consumption — there is a trade-off between short-term and long-term impact.
+However, this approach doesn't directly affect demand for animal products, so it's not clear that it will have the same long-term effects as reducing consumption — there is a tradeoff between short-term and long-term impact.

 The technology behind cell-cultured meat is very new, and it's not certain whether it will be able to scale to the level necessary to compete with the conventional animal agriculture industry.
 It's likely that the impact for animals won't be realised in the next decade or so, but there is potential for it to have a substantial impact in the long term.
 This may be off-putting for some donors interested in more immediate solutions.